 Positive cultures influence the level of engagement and satisfaction your employees and customers associate with your brand.
 This then turns into organic advocacy – stronger cultures benefit from stronger levels of customer advocacy.

-On the flipside, if your existing culture is negative it can have a significant impact on team morale and encourage employees to look for a position elsewhere.
-This goes on to break down brand loyalty.
+On the flipside, if your existing culture is negative, it can significantly impact team morale and push employees to seek positions elsewhere, which, in turn, breaks down brand loyalty.

 Assessing workplace culture

 Before attempting to alter a company culture, it’s necessary to evaluate its current state.
-Healthy cultures reflect a positive environment where workers feel valued and employee wellbeing is high on the list of priorities.
+A healthy culture reflects a positive environment where workers feel valued and employee well-being is high on the list of priorities.

-If you’re not sure whether your employees feel empowered and the current state of your company’s culture, then strategic assessment is needed.
-This could be implemented through a variety of methodologies and analysis, including (but not limited to) internal surveys, employee interviews, external focus groups with customers, partners and stakeholders and general feedback.
+If you’re unsure whether your employees feel empowered with the current state of your company’s culture, then strategic assessment is needed.
+This could be implemented through a variety of methodologies and analyses, including (but not limited to) internal surveys, employee interviews, external focus groups with customers, partners and stakeholders and general feedback.

 It can also be a good idea to use specific tools to measure workplace culture, in order to closely identify how it is working with – or clashing with – your company values.